BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 connection, because the pool has reached its maximum size; ``retries`` is the number of times to retry before giving up and raising a ``PyDOError``.

+When a connection is returned to a pool, any outstanding transaction is rolled back.
+Committing or rolling back also causes connections to be returned to the pool, so normally nothing special needs to be done to return it or manage the pool.
+If transactions are not being used, however, you'll need to manually return the connection to the pool by calling ``dbiObj.endConnection()``.

 A Complete Example